 In addition to the supply of bacterial cultures, NCTC also provides a range of associated services, which include freeze-drying of customers'; own strains, International Depository Authority (IDA) patent depository for bacterial cultures, production of cultures and samples for use in EQA schemes and the provision of cultures in LENTICULE disc format.

 NCTC is one of the four culture collections that constitute the Culture Collections of Public Health England.
-Situated at the Public Health England's Colindale site, NCTC has ready access to the wide-ranging expertise of an internationally-renowned body of specialists in clinical and environmental microbiology.
+Situated at the Public Health England's Centre for Infections at Colindale (formerly Central Public Health Laboratory), NCTC has ready access to the wide-ranging expertise of an internationally-renowned body of specialists in clinical and environmental microbiology.
 These experts check each new batch produced by NCTC, ensuring quality control second to none.